 Topping the bill on the opening day is the meeting’s premier event for the two-mile chasers, the Punchestown Champion Chase.
-Many winners of this race have also been victorious in the Cheltenham Champion Chase including Sizing Europe, Sprinter Sacre, Big Zeb and Master Minded in recent years.
+Many winners of this race have also been victorious in the Cheltenham Champion Chase including Energumene, Sizing Europe, Sprinter Sacre, Big Zeb and Master Minded in recent years.

 Punchestown Champion Chase Course Map (Chase Course)

 |2021||Chacun Pour Soi||6/5||Willie Mullins||Paul Townend|